Guest post by Professor Luke Drury

 At the heart of the problem, it seems to me, is a confusion between science and technology, and the relationship between them.
 There is a widespread view that science should be supported because it leads to technological innovation and ultimately to job creation.
 This attitude clearly framed the discourse of the research prioritisation exercise; science is something to be pursued with a view to enabling technologies relevant to our economic recovery.

-“The opportunity to hear directly from some of the most innovative scientists in the world of the exciting break-throughs that are being achieved when excellence in science is driven by curiosity brought home to many of us the narrowness of our local vision.”
+“The opportunity to hear directly from some of the most innovative scientists in the world of the exciting breakthroughs that are being achieved when excellence in science is driven by curiosity brought home to many to us the narrowness of our local vision.”

 The reason ESOF2012 provoked such a strong reaction within the scientific community is, I believe, that it presented in concentrated form a radically different view of science, one which motivates most scientists, and one which sees it as a creative and cultural activity having much in common with the arts.
 The opportunity to hear directly from some of the most innovative scientists in the world of the exciting break-throughs that are being achieved when excellence in science is driven by curiosity brought home to many of us the narrowness of our local vision.